harness/harness-cd-community/docker-compose/harness/README.md

    git clone git@github.com:harness/harness-cd-community.git
    cd harness-cd-community/docker-compose/harness
    ```
 1) If you are running Docker Desktop on Windows or Mac skip this step.
-If you are running "production" docker then please see [Advanced Configuration](#advanced-configuration) to set the hostname of your machine.
+If you are running on Linux or wish to run a production install then please see [Advanced Configuration](#advanced-configuration) to set the hostname of your machine.
 1) Start harness
    ```shell
    docker-compose up -d